 GLS 4550.
-Senior Capstone (3).S.
+Senior Capstone (3).F.S.

 This is the required senior capstone course for a major in Global Studies.
-Students must complete a major project that makes use of and integrates the material from the Global Studies core in relation to a significant issue in Global Studies.
-Students may either write a thesis or conduct a project, which will be supervised by a member of the Global Studies faculty and read by another Appalachian State University faculty member in a field appropriate to the topic selected by the student.
-Prerequisites: GLS 4000 and senior standing.
+Students must complete a major project that makes use of and integrates the material from the Global Studies core in relation to a significant issue in Global Studies pertaining to the major focus area chosen by the student.
+Prerequisites: GLS 3000 and senior standing.